ARDACANCELIK/Redux-Sample/README.md

-# Redux-Sample a clone on Coding Addict Redux Workflow
+# Redux-Sample, a clone from Coding Addict Redux Workflow